devitocodespro/Rice-Workshop-2022/README.md

 Bube, John Washbourne, Raymond Ergas, and Tamas Nemeth SEG_.
 [Technical Program Expanded Abstracts](https://library.seg.org/doi/10.1190/segam2016-13878451.1)

-In particular, we will use the TTI self-adjoint variable-density forward-propagating operator:
+In particular, we will use a simplified version of the TTI self-adjoint variable-density forward-propagating operator:

-* This is an excellent *use case from industry*, which represents the bulk of a wave solver close to what would be used in a production environment.
+* This is a notable proxy of code used in production.
 * We focus on the *stencil part of the propagator*, that is, the loops and expressions that Devito generates given the finite-difference approximation of the TTI partial differential equations expressed in the DSL.